keithlegg/octant/README.md

 pylink.cpp
    - unused - will be a bridge to python and external tools

-obj_model.h - links to 3 seperate cpp files
+obj_model.h - consists of 3 seperate C files
    - obj_fio.cpp
-   - loads and saves data from disk
+         loads and saves data from disk
    - obj_geom.cpp
          structure of 3d model geometry
    - obj_model.cpp
          structure of 3d model - everything else, utility, etc

 cnc_globals.cpp
    - loads and saves configuration files, stores parameters of machine

 cnc_io.cpp
    - placeholder for futuer IO interfaces like Mesa 5i25, etc for now there is only a parallel port

 cnc_parport.cpp
    - interfaces to the parallel port(s)